 In the United States, no comprehensive climate change legislation has been implemented at the federal level.
-However, following the U.S. Supreme Court finding that GHG emissions constitute a pollutant under the CAA, the EPA has adopted regulations that, among other things, establish construction and operating permit reviews for GHG emissions from certain large stationary sources, require the monitoring and annual reporting of GHG emissions from certain sources in the United States, or constrain the emissions of powerplants (though such emissions restraints have been subject to challenge; for more information, see our regulatory disclosure titled "GHG emissions").
-Additionally, the U.S. Congress approved, and President Biden signed into law, a resolution under the Congressional Review Act to repeal September 2020 revisions to methane standards, effectively reinstating the more stringent 2016 standards.
-Furthermore, in December 2023, EPA issued its final methane rules, known as OOOOb and OOOOc, that established new sources and first-time existing source standards of performance for methane and volatile organic compound emissions for oil & gas facilities.
+However, the EPA has adopted regulations that, among other things, establish construction and operating permit reviews for GHG emissions from certain large stationary sources, require the monitoring and annual reporting of GHG emissions from certain sources in the United States, constrain the emissions of powerplants (though such emissions restraints have been subject to challenge; for more information, see our regulatory disclosure titled "GHG emissions"), and, in some cases, require shutdown of power plants by a certain date.
+Additionally, in December 2023, EPA issued its final methane rules, known as OOOOb and OOOOc, that established new sources and first-time existing source standards of performance for methane and volatile organic compound emissions for oil & gas facilities.
 The final rules include nationwide emissions guidelines for states to limit methane emissions from existing crude oil and natural gas facilities and states have two years to prepare and submit their plants to impose methane emission controls on existing sources.
 The rules also revise requirements for fugitive emissions monitoring and repair as well as equipment leaks and the frequency of monitoring surveys and establishes a "super-emitter" response program to timely mitigate emissions events.
-It is likely that the final rule will be subject to legal challenges.
-Moreover, compliance with the new rules may effect the amount oil and gas companies owe under the Inflation Reduction Act, which amended the CAA to impose a first-time fee on the emission of methane from sources required to report their GHG emissions to the EPA.
+The final rules are currently being challenged by 23 states and a coalition of industry groups in the D.C.
+Circuit Court, although OOOOb is already in effect.
+In February 2025, the court granted the EPA's motion to hold the cases in abeyance while the EPA reviews the final rules.
+While the Trump Administration may take action to repeal or modify the methane rules, we cannot predict whether such action will occur or its timing.
+To the extent the methane rules are implemented as originally promulgated, compliance with the new rules may affect the amount oil and gas companies owe under the Inflation Reduction Act, which amended the CAA to impose a first-time fee on the emission of methane from sources required to report their GHG emissions to the EPA.
 The methane emissions fee applies to excess methane emissions from certain facilities and starts at \$900 per metric ton of leaked methane in 2024 and increases to \$1,200 in 2025 and \$1,500 in 2026 and thereafter.
-Compliance with the EPA's new final rules would exempt an otherwise covered facility from the requirement to pay the methane fee.
-We cannot predict the scope of any final methane regulatory requirements or the cost for the Operators to comply with such requirements.
-However, given the long-term trend toward increasing regulation, future federal GHG regulations of the oil and gas industry remain a significant possibility and may have an impact on drilling operations on our oil & gas mineral
+In November 2024, the EPA finalized a rule, applicable to oil and gas facilities that emit more than 25,000 metric tons of CO2 per year, to implement the methane emissions fee provisions of the Inflation Reduction Act.
+We cannot predict whether, how, or when the Trump Administration might take action to revise or repeal the methane fee rule.
+Additionally, Congress may take actions to repeal or revise the Inflation Reduction Act, including with respect to the methane emissions fee, which timing or outcome similarly cannot be predicted.
+Should the regulation requiring such payments survive judicial review, we may be required to make such payments, which could have an adverse effect on our revenue.
+However, given the long-term trend toward increasing regulation, future federal GHG regulations of the oil and gas industry remain a significant possibility and may have an impact on drilling operations on our oil & gas mineral interests.